Ring road

-A ring road (also known as circular road, beltline, beltway, circumferential (high)way, loop, bypass or orbital) is a road or a series of connected roads encircling a town, city, or country.
+A ring road (also known as circular road, beltline, beltway, circumferential (high)way, loop or orbital) is a road or a series of connected roads encircling a town, city or country.
 The most common purpose of a ring road is to assist in reducing traffic volumes in the urban centre, such as by offering an alternate route around the city for drivers who do not need to stop in the city core.
 Ring roads can also serve to connect suburbs to each other, allowing efficient travel between them.

 Nomenclature

-The name "ring road" is used for the majority of metropolitan circumferential routes in Europe, such as the Berliner Ring, the Brussels Ring, the Amsterdam Ring, the Boulevard Périphérique around Paris and the Leeds Inner and Outer ring roads.
-Australia, Pakistan and India also use the term ring road, as in Melbourne's Western Ring Road, Lahore's Lahore Ring Road and Hyderabad's Outer Ring Road.
+The name "ring road" is used for the majority of metropolitan circumferential routes in Europe, such as the Berliner Ring, the Brussels Ring, the Amsterdam Ring and the Leeds Inner and Outer ring roads.
+Australia, Pakistan, and India also use the term ring road, as in Melbourne's Western Ring Road, Lahore's Lahore Ring Road and Hyderabad's Outer Ring Road.
 In Canada the term is the most commonly used, with "orbital" also used, but to a much lesser extent.

 In Europe and Australia, some ring roads, particularly longer ones of motorway standard, are known as "orbital motorways".
 Examples are the London Orbital (generally known as the M25; 188 km), Sydney Orbital Network (110 km), and Rome Orbital (68 km).

-In the United States, many ring roads are called beltlines, beltways, or loops, such as the Capital Beltway around Washington, D.C.
+In the United States many ring roads are called beltlines, beltways or loops, such as the Capital Beltway around Washington, D.C.
 Some ring roads, such as Washington's Capital Beltway, use "Inner Loop" and "Outer Loop" terminology for directions of travel, since cardinal (compass) directions cannot be signed uniformly around the entire loop.
 The term 'ring road' is occasionally – and inaccurately – used interchangeably with the term 'bypass'.